casey/just/README.md

 functions.
 Functions that have been updated to accept lists are mentioned in this section.
 Using lists with any other function is an error.
-The `join_list()` function can be used to convert lists into space-separated strings, for use with un-upgraded functions.
+The `join_list()` function can be used to convert lists into space-separated strings for use with un-upgraded functions.
 Feedback on how the built-in functions should behave with lists, and on lists in general, is most welcome!
 Feel free to open an issue or leave a comment in the [`set lists` tracking issue](https://github.com/casey/just/issues/3377).